-Make a Plan
+1. Make a Plan

-If you are in the transition zone: What grows best where depends on your climate, but a large swath of the country is in the transition zone, where the weather doesn’t particularly suit either type.
+If you are in the transition zone: What grows best depends on your climate, but a large swath of the country is in the transition zone, where the weather doesn’t particularly suit either type.
 In the transition zone, home lawns tend to rely on cool-season grasses such as Kentucky bluegrass, ryegrass, or a mixture.

 “It’s on the hotline,” he says.
 “It’s a question we get all the time.”

 - Tall fescue is adapted to a wide range of soil and climatic conditions.
-It has a medium to coarse texture and tolerates higher temperatures, drought and wear.
+It has a medium to coarse texture and tolerates higher temperatures, drought, and wear.
 It’s good for full sun or lightly shaded areas.

 Not using high-quality seed is one of the top mistakes Good sees when homeowners overseed in the fall.
 “It costs more, but believe me, you’re going to like the results a lot more,” he says.

 For fescue blends in particular, he says to look at the weed or crop percentage in the seed.
 You want it to be zero.
 “People will go with cheap seed and they have all these weeds come up,” Good says.

-- Names of grass cultivars – these should be listed on the seed bag label.
-Make sure they’re right for your lawn and climate
+- Names of grass cultivars: These should be listed on the seed bag label.
+Make sure they’re right for your lawn and climate.

-- Percentage of weed seeds – choose very low weed seed levels, ideally less than 0.25 percent.
+- Percentage of weed seeds: Choose very low weed seed levels, ideally less than 0.25 percent.
 You want to plant grass, not weeds.

-Prep the Overseeding Site
+3. Prep the Overseeding Site

 A short cut also helps sunlight reach new seedlings and prevents seeds from getting stuck in the vegetation.
 Unlike most occasions, when mulching grass clippings is good for your lawn, bag the clippings for this mow so they don’t interfere.

 If you have a thicker layer of thatch than that, use a tool such as a verticutter, power rake, or aerator to dethatch your lawn.
 Good recommends a verticutter, which cuts vertical slits into the soil.
 “One of the most important things, when you’re overseeding a lawn, is getting soil contact with the seed,” he says.

-When Time Is Right, Apply Starter Fertilizer
+4. When the Time is Right, Apply Starter Fertilizer

 You want to wait until the soil temperature falls to 50 degrees to 65 degrees Fahrenheit to get the best germination from your fescue seeds.
 That generally equates to days when air temperature consistently hits 60 to 75 degrees.

-The Kansas State University Extension says this is the only product other than seeds needed for seeding a lawn.
+At that point, apply starter fertilizer.
+It is the only product other than seeds needed for seeding a lawn.

-Plant Your Seeds
+5. Plant Your Seeds

 Begin with frequent, light irrigation and progress to deeper, more infrequent watering as the seedlings and their root system become established.

-This is where you may need mulch.
-Michigan State says spreading a light mulch of hay will retain soil moisture and keep seedlings from drying out.
+Mulch might help.
+Spreading a light mulch of hay will retain soil moisture and keep seedlings from drying out.
 The recommended rate is one bale of hay per 1,000 square feet, but be careful.
 Too much mulch cover will smother the seedlings.

-Care for the Young Grass
+6. Care for the Young Grass

 Once that new fescue lawn comes up, you’ve got to keep it up.
 And it’s going to take some special lawn care practices.